Skip to main content Skip to secondary navigation

 M

 Market Analysis: An annual process conducted each fall by the University Human Resources Staff Compensation Team to analyze job trends and salary levels/rates paid in the market.
 Market data reflect the geographic regions and the types of industries from which we recruit.
 These may include for-profit and not-for-profit organizations, local and national organizations, and higher education institutions as well as general industry firms.
-Results of the market analysis process are used to make an annual recommendation for the wage growth budget for Stanford’s Staff Compensation Program.
+Results of the market analysis process are used to make an annual recommendation for the wage growth budget for Stanford’s Staff Salary Program.

 Market Pricing: Relative to compensation, the technique of establishing market pay for a job through matching the essential duties, responsibilities and qualifications of a job.
-The objective of the process is to capture the market value of, and the range of, pay for a very large percentage of jobs encompassing most incumbents of the job paid in the relevant external market.
+The objective of the process is to capture the market value of, and the range of, pay for a very large percentage of most incumbents of the job paid in the relevant external market.

 N